 Havdalah is recited on Sunday night.
 In the evening prayers, the usual Shabbat night insertion, “Atah Chonantanu,” is included.
 The prayer “Vihi Noam” is omitted.
 Those who have not recited the evening prayers should say, before doing any activity that is forbidden on Shabbat, “Baruch hamavdil bein kodesh l’chol” (“Blessed is He who separates between the holy [day of Shabbat] and the mundane [weekday]”).

-Sometime on Saturday night, kindle the havdalah candle and recite the appropriate blessing.
+Sometime on Saturday night (ideally right before the reading of Eicha), kindle the havdalah candle and recite the appropriate blessing.
+(We do not recite the blessing of the spices.)

 Immediately after the “Barchu” passage is recited in the Saturday night prayer service, remove your leather shoes and don non-leather footwear.